rbirkaur23/stringpalindrome/README.md

 # stringpalindrome
-String is palindrome or not.
+A program to show String is palindrome or not.